cern-eos/eos-manila/README.md

 * [you are recognized as an admin user](https://docs.oracle.com/cd/E78305_01/E78304/html/openstack-envars.html) on your OpenStack instance.
 * EOS is integrated as a share protocol as described in the section *Enabling EOS as a Share Protocol*.

-(*These instructions assume that DevStack was installed in stack's home directory.*)

 1. Navigate to the OpenStack Manila drivers folder and clone the repository.